-As catalogues get printed in advance, it can take up to six weeks for you to unsubscribe; for emails it may take around five working days.
+As catalogues get printed in advance, it can take up to eight weeks for you to unsubscribe; for emails it may take around five working days.
 But, trust us, we’re on the case.

 Sometimes, when we’re really busy, your calls or emails might go Transatlantic.
 Say ‘howdy’ to our sister customer service centre in the United States.